-The dynamic Team Grid in Cascade builds itself from the StrengthsFinder® themes of your clients.
-Customise the display to show different levels of themes to suit the team or your workshop.
+The dynamic Team Grid in Cascade graphically displays the CliftonStrengths® themes for a team.
+The flexible grid contains over 3000 different ways to compose the page.
 Save time with the automatic calculation of the statistical information which highlights the top 5 themes for the team.

 To reset the filtering, click on the Clear Filters button to restore the complete list of clients.

 Having everything together helps to identify suitable partners who may be in a different department.
 It also provides a view of the whole company or your complete client base, where you can easily find all the people with a specific theme.